VeronikaVashkevich/story-hub/README.md

 ```

 ## Static code analysis
-The project uses laravel/pint to format code and larastan to find static errors in code
+The project uses laravel/pint to format code, larastan to find static error in code and phpinsights
+to analyze code quality

 ### Pint